 - Possibilities of distracted driving, especially if the operator is tired, elderly, or has hearing/vision impairment.

-- Possibility of a roll-over since an RV’s center of gravity is higher than the standard passenger vehicles.
+- Possibility of a rollover since an RV’s center of gravity is higher than that of standard passenger vehicles.

 - The large vehicle size makes it a hassle to detect blind spots, negotiate turns, or navigate narrow roads.

 - Some structural defects may go unnoticed during maintenance due to RVs’ large sizes, increasing their susceptibility to road accidents.

 What to Do In Case of an RV Crash

 There are several actions you should perform if you or your loved one have been involved in a recreational vehicle accident.
 For starters, you want to go to the nearest hospital to seek emergency medical assessment and treatment.

 When struggling with the injuries, it may be unthinkable to document the accident experience.
 But if possible, it is always an excellent idea to take pictures of your injuries plus the crash scene.
 Better still, you can note down an account of events leading to and after the accident.